FerdiKurt/carbon-credits/README.md

 ## Overview

-This platform provides a robust framework for managing the lifecycle of carbon credits on the blockchain.
+This platform provides a framework for managing the lifecycle of carbon credits on the blockchain.
 By leveraging Ethereum's ERC-1155 token standard, the system enables transparent tracking of carbon credit projects and their associated credits while ensuring proper certification and verification.

 ## Key Components